 Are you not mailing Periodicals but are interested in doing so?
 Start here.

 We partner with Fairrington in Bolingbrook, IL to offer co-mailing services and postage savings to our clients.
 If you mail at least 5,000 copies and your publication is at least 1/16” thick you will qualify.
 The postage savings is 10% off the calculated stand-alone postage from Fulton.
-You will need to have an entry open in Bolingbrook (periodicals) or your own permit to mail in Bolingbrook (standard) and you are required to open a CAPS debit account for postage payment.
+You will need to have an entry open in Bolingbrook (periodicals) or your own permit to mail in Bolingbrook (standard) and you are required to open an EPS debit account for postage payment.

 Mailing Status & Options